 3. Poor Audio and Video Quality

-With most video conferencing platforms, there often times where the audio and video is poor.
+With most videoconferencing platforms, there are often times where the audio and video is poor.
 You have difficulty hearing someone talk during a meeting, there is audible noise in the background, or the screen is blurry and pixelated.
 This type of disconnection is difficult to predict, as it depends on the video software you’re using, as well as the strength of each team member’s internet connection.

 “It puts you completely at the mercy of technology,” says Rachel Bridge of The Telegraph, “which may decide to stop working halfway through your meeting."

 Although it doesn't happen all the time, it can be really distracting.
 One moment, you're in a good flow of conversation with someone, and the next, the video cuts out and the audio crackles.

 4. Prevents Proper Time Management And Efficiency

 When it comes to remote work, one of the best parts is the flexibility, freedom, and authority that people have over their own work.
 If you’re always on a video call, it’s similar to being back in an office, where anyone can pop in and interrupt what you’re doing.